MONTANA

 Fort Kipp

 An American Fur Company trading post only 600 feet away from Fort Stewart (1).
-Abandoned and burned by Indians.
+Named for James Kipp.
+Abandoned and then burned by Indians.

 Fort Stewart (2)

-A trading post built by Charles Larpenteur occupying the same site as Fort Stewart (1).
-Sold in 1862 to La Barge, Harkness and Co.
+A trading post built by Charles Larpenteur and Robert Lemon, occupying the same site as Fort Kipp, because usable chimneys were still standing there.
+Sold in the spring of 1862 to La Barge, Harkness and Co..

 Roulette's Post